lawrennd/old_talks/_ai/understanding-ai.md

 \figure{\includediagramclass{\diagramsDir/ai/anne-imagine-ai}{50%}}{Our tendency to anthrox means that even when an intelligence is very different from ours we tend to embody it and represent it as having objectives similar to human.}{anne-imageine-ai}

-\newslide

-\figure{\includediagramclass{\diagramsDir/ai/anne-imagine-god}{50%}}{Our tendency to anthrox means that even when an intelligence is very different from ours we tend to embody it and represent it as having objectives similar to human.}{anne-imageine-god}

 \include{_data-science/includes/evolved-relationship.md}